dorakang/R-Projects/README.md

 This is the storage of R projects I did for myself. </br>
 Most of the datasets are gathered from the courses I took at the University of Iceland. </br>
-Please no use for the sake of your (commercial) benefits.
+Please no use for the sake of your (commercial) benefits. </br>
+Updated: 1st November 2020, Sungkyung K.